totally-not-frito-lays/workshops/fields/robotics/VEX-OLY-24/index.md

 Description:
   Have the athletes parade around as a pair waving their flags around the room.
   Welcome everybody to the 1st ever Monarch Robo-Olympics!

+  At the end of the parade, we all sit down, one group stays up and explains what the flag represents.

 #### General summer camp rules